vuongducphuong/documentation/content/applications/general/export_import_data.rst

 I cannot find the field I want to map my column to
 --------------------------------------------------

-Odoo tries to find with some heuristic, based on the first ten lines of the files, the type of field for each column inside your file.
+Leansoft tries to find with some heuristic, based on the first ten lines of the files, the type of field for each column inside your file.
 For example if you have a column only containing numbers, only the fields that are of type *Integer* will be displayed for you